sdclibbery/limut/README.md

 Please report problems / bugs / browser issues etc as github issues at https://github.com/sdclibbery/limut/issues

+# Releases and breaking changes

+Normal development should be backwards compatible.
+There is no specific log of added functionality (apart from the commit log).

+Occasionally, breaking changes are introduced; when this happens, a new github release is produced: https://github.com/sdclibbery/limut/releases to document the upgrade path for user code.

 # Electron app

 Limut can be run as a website, or packaged into a desktop web app.
 With npm installed, run `npm install` to install electron, and then `npm start` to run the electron app.
 There are no prepackaged versions available at present (pull requests welcome).